Leaving the car at home? Learn everything you need to know about public transportation in Belgium, including trains, buses, trams, and more.

 Expats arriving in Belgium will be pleasantly surprised by the quality of the local public transit.
 As well as a growing cycling network and easy access to some of Europe’s biggest cities, Belgium has a quietly impressive public transport system.

 When it comes to getting from A (Antwerp) to B (Brussels), Belgium has you covered.
 To help you on your way, our guide to public transport in Belgium includes the following information:

-- Introduction to Belgian public transit
+- Introduction to public transportation in Belgium

 - Taking the bus in Belgium

 - Traveling by tram in Belgium